-Tara Benczkowski*, Christine Kostoroski, Mackenzie Stabile and Karen Holler
+Tara Benczkowski*, Christine Kostoroski, Mackenzie Stabile and Karen Holler Pages 289 - 299 ( 11 )

 Results: One-way ANOVA analyses revealed that those who attempted suicide reported significantly more ACEs compared to those who did not attempt suicide.
-Witnessing violence in the home, school, or neighborhood, and experiences of discrimination increased one’s likelihood to attempt suicide by two to threefold, while sexual abuse, neglect, and physical abuse increased this likelihood by three-to-fourfold.
+Witnessing violence in the home, school, or neighborhood and experiences of discrimination increased one’s likelihood to attempt suicide by two to threefold, while sexual abuse, neglect, and physical abuse increased this likelihood by three-to-fourfold.
 Stepwise linear regression analyses demonstrated that emotional abuse, living with someone who had mental health problems or attempted suicide were most associated with elevated Suicidal Tendency scores on a personality measure.

-Conclusions: Early identification, education and intervention are imperative to limit or eliminate ACEs from occurring.
+Conclusion: Early identification, education and intervention are imperative to limit or eliminate ACEs from occurring.
 The impact of cumulative as well as specific ACEs on suicide risk should be closely considered as areas for such intervention.
 Areas for future research include extending to include more diverse populations such as the LGBTQ community as well as more ethnically and racially diverse populations.

-adolescents, suicidality, adverse childhood experiences, childhood trauma, suicidal ideation, suicide attempts, young adulthood
+Adolescents, suicidality, adverse childhood experiences, childhood trauma, suicidal ideation, suicide attempts, young adulthood.